melroselabs/smpp-smsc-simulator/README.md

 Docker
 ===

-Alternatively you can build and run simulator in docker
+Alternatively you can build and run the SMSC simulator in docker

 ```
 docker-compose up
 ```

-This will build and run simulator in docker on port 2775.
+This will build and run the SMSC simulator in Docker on port 2775.

 References
 ==========

-Melrose Labs SMPP SMSC Simulator - https://melroselabs.com/services/smsc-simulator/
+Melrose Labs SMPP SMSC Simulator - https://melroselabs.com/services/smsc-simulator/ (service running newer version of code)

 SMPP protocol - https://smpp.org